 Japan Meteorological Corporation – Mt.
 Kurikoma weather forecast (栗駒山の天気)

 Here you can view the weather forecast for Mt.
 Kurikoma, including temperature and wind speed by altitude.

 Weathernews Central, Higashi Kurikoma, Omotegake and Uragake Trail Entrance (Kurihara, Miyagi)

 Weathernews Sukawa and Tenmaone Trail Entrance (Ichinoseki, Iwate)

 Here you can view the weather forecast for the two major trail entrances, the Chuo and Sukawa Trail Entrances.

 Complete, submit and share your hiking plan

 Ultimately, anyone who hikes Mt.
 Kurikoma is first and foremost personally responsible for their safety.
 However, in order to aid rapid rescue operations that are launched in the event of disaster, distress, or missing persons, hikers are required to complete and submit a mountain climbing notification and hiking plan.
 This plan includes information about your chosen route, schedule, equipment and provisions, number of group members and their details, and who to contact in case of emergency.
 Please also share your hiking plan with your group members, friends and family.

 Mt.
 Kurikoma is an active volcano.
 It has lain dormant since its last eruption in 1944.
 There are some craters around the Sukawa trail.
 Please note that high concentrations of toxic volcanic gases may accumulate in places of lower altitude such as recesses and valleys.
-If you realize that there is something wrong with the volcano, such as a bad smell, earthquakes or unusual changes, make sure to evacuate to a place of safety as soon as possible.
+If you notice that there may be something wrong with the volcano, such as a bad smell, earthquakes or unusual changes, make sure to evacuate to a place of safety as soon as possible.